October 29 - November 02, 2018

 The global theme of the trAndeS spring school is the connection between social inequalities and sustainable development.
 We define social inequality as “the distance between the positions of individuals and groups in the hierarchy of access to socially relevant goods (income, wealth, etc.) and power resources (rights, political participation, political positions) " (Costa et al. 2017) and sustainable development as the result of a political strategy that balances economic, social and ecological aspects so that no one dimension negatively affects the other to achieve well-being and expand the freedoms of people.

 In particular, it will focus on the works that explain the relationship and tensions between local, regional, national and / or global levels.
 These relationships can facilitate collaboration or generate friction among social actors that problematize the generation of forms of sustainable development in the context of recurrent asymmetries of power, information or access to resources

-Contributions are welcomed from different disciplinary approaches as long as they address the central issue of the summer school raised in four specific areas:
+Contributions are welcomed from different disciplinary approaches as long as they address the central issue of the spring school raised in four specific areas:

 a) Local knowledge in the management of natural resources;

 b) Institutionalization and subnational government;